solaoi/tuna-mayonnaise/README.md

 this file is all to manage this tool.

-### Run API with Tool-Data

-this commnad serves endpoints you saved.

-let's access your endpoints :)
+## Serve your API

 ```
 tuna api
 ```

+this commnad require tuna-mayonnaise.json on current dir.

+let's access your endpoints :)

 ## Dependencies